DBTrenches/SQLChecks/docs/SQLInstanceChecks.md

     }
 ```

 Checks resource governor is enabled/disabled.
-If json configuration is set to `"IsEnabled": 1`, then an additional check will run to ensure the correct classifier function is set.
+If json configuration is set to `"IsEnabled": 1`, then 2 additional checks will run to ensure the correct classifier function is set and reconfiguration is not pending.

 ## Resource Governor Pool / Workload Group Configuration
 ```json